vertica/spark-connector/README.md

 ### Array
 There are two types of arrays supported by Vertica, native and complex arrays.
 More details [here](https://www.vertica.com/docs/latest/HTML/Content/Authoring/SQLReferenceManual/DataTypes/ARRAY.htm):
-- On Dataframe save() to Vertica, native and non-native arrays are supported.
+- On Dataframe save() to Vertica, native and complex arrays are supported.
 - On DataFrame load() from Vertica, only native arrays are supported for now.

 ### Set